Key facts

 Course overview

-Gain access to industry-standard resources and state-of-the-art facilities, including our Elite Sports Precinct and specialised teaching labs.
-This, combined with highly engaging and practical placements through our Professional Experience Program, means you will graduate motivated, well prepared and ready to embrace a meaningful career in education.
+You will have access to industry-standard equipment and state-of-the-art facilities, including our Elite Sports Precinct and specialised teaching labs.
+This, combined with at least 80-days of practical placements in schools, means you will graduate in-demand, with the confidence and leadership skills to create a meaningful career.

-As part of your core studies, you will experience and practice using a variety of engaging teaching approaches in health, physical education and your chosen third discipline.
-You will learn foundation knowledge about the human body, including anatomical and physiological terminology.
-Through mediums such as sport, gymnastics and dance, you will explore the science and art of movement and performance.
-Gain an understanding of how the body reacts to movement and the repercussions this has on various body systems (cardiovascular, respiratory, musculoskeletal and nervous systems).
+As part of your core studies, you will gain practical experience using a variety of engaging teaching approaches in health, physical education and your chosen third discipline.
+You will build fundamental knowledge about the human body, including anatomical and physiological terminology, and understand how the science and art of movement and performance.
+Through mediums such as sport, gymnastics and dance, you will learn how the body reacts to movement and its impacts on various body systems (cardiovascular, respiratory, musculoskeletal and nervous systems).

 - biology